Birding Puerto Vallarta

 We drove through some beautiful wetlands into the mangrove area of Jalisco where locals loved to get together for a seafood buffet.
 It's a great spot for birds as well, especially around the dumpsters.
 My gag reflex took over as the smells of rotten seafood permeated everything.
 Even looking at this pic triggers the memory.
 So gross but I do love Black Vultures, Magnificent Frigatebirds and White Ibis.

 We scanned the ocean for the now named Cocos Booby and found several around the fishing vessels.
-But with no luck on the Ringed Plover, we moved on.
+But with no luck on the Collared Plover, we moved on.

 Having seen the Orange-breasted Bunting well on my trek to Chiapas in 2015, I dedicated my photography to the Citreoline Trogon.
 While filming the bird, I fell into a hole in the road.
 That's how focused I was.
 I had a few scrapes and thankfully that was all.